sitecoreops/eee/README.md

 Currently there a few limitations/gotchas, some may be fixed in the future:

-1. You need to supply your own GraphQL schema in SDL format if you are using `... on <TEMPLATE_NAME>` in your queries.
-   1. Download your own SDL from <https://edge.sitecorecloud.io/api/graphql/ide>.
-   1. Place your SDL in `./data/user-schema.graphqls` (notice the file extension).
-   1. Start `eee` and **fix any errors reported**, unfortunately the SDL downloaded from edge contains a few invalid lines that can't be parsed.
 1. When running `eee` in Docker, you cannot crawl a local XM Cloud instance unless they share a Docker network.
 1. Using the `maxWidth` and `maxHeight` on `src` property fields does nothing.
 1. `SiteInfo.RoutesResult` only supports the `language` and `first` parameters, `excludedPaths` and `includePaths` does nothing and `after` throws `NotSupportedException`.